tody411/styleblit-matlab/README.md

 Process | Computation time
 --|--
-base transfer |  2.27 sec
+base transfer |  0.07 sec
-detail transfer  |  5.94 sec
+detail transfer  |  1.60 sec
+image IO  |  2.44
-total   |  8.25 sec
+total   |  5.32 sec

 ## Limitations

-Due to the unoptimized code, main drawback is its performance (it takes about 10 sec to process a single target image).
+Due to the unoptimized code, main drawback is its performance (it takes about 5 sec to process a single target image).

 Quality might be also improved by multi-scale StyleBilt approach taken in the original work.
 I consider to extend the current single-scale clustering using a hierarchical manner.